How to Prepare for an FDA BIMO Inspection A Clinical Investigator’s Compliance Guide

 How to Prepare for an FDA BIMO Inspection: A Clinical Investigator’s Compliance Guide

 When the FDA notifies you of a Bioresearch Monitoring (BIMO) inspection, it can feel overwhelming at first.
 These inspections are designed to review the quality and integrity of the clinical trial data submitted to the agency and to check whether investigators are following Good Clinical Practice (GCP) and federal regulations.
-The good news is, with the right preparation, you can confidently handle the inspection and show that your site is compliant.

-This guide walks you through the key areas you should focus on, documentation, delegation of responsibilities, training, and inspection readiness.
+This guide walks you through the key areas you should focus on: documentation, delegation of responsibilities, training, and inspection readiness.

 1. Understand the Purpose of a BIMO Inspection

-BIMO inspections focus on protecting the rights and safety of clinical trial participants and verifying that the collected data is reliable.
 The FDA selects clinical investigator sites for inspection for many reasons, such as new drug applications, safety concerns, past inspection history, or random selection.

 2. Review Your Regulatory Binder